 Sungrai has faced his medical challenges with courage and dignity.
 Along the way, he has become a tireless supporter of organ donation.
 In the last year, he has developed a combination concert and talk which he offers to groups and organizations on the theme of his approach to dealing with severe illness.
 For more information please ….

 In 2012 the documentary film, “To Have & To Give” was produced by Sungrai’s living donor brother-in-law, Dave Esposito.
 The film chronicles Sungrai’s first transplant and the profound effect this life-saving surgery had on him it had on his family.
-You can watch the trailer below…
+You can watch the film below…